All Episodes

 You guys sound like a bunch of liberals.

-Limbaugh tried to soften his comments on Obama by then discussing his troubles and finding large gardenia-scented candles.
+Limbaugh tried to soften his comments on Obama by then discussing his troubles in finding large Gardenia-scented candles.

 Staff continuing to give me grief over my confessed affection for scented candles in my home.

-Levin says, What are you going through, menopause?
+Levin says, what are you going through, menopoise?

 Or are you just a pyromaniac?

-Ladies and gentlemen, let me just tell you, uh, only a man secure in his masculinity would ever admit that he loves gardenia scented candles.
+Ladies and gentlemen, let me just tell you, only a man secure in his masculinity would ever admit that he loves Gardenia-scented candles.

 People are getting a little wacko.

-At least I didn't go to a baby shower.
+At least I didn't go to a baby shower like somebody here did.

 Iraq war news.

-New York Times Brian Stelter getting a story on the evening news isn't easy for any correspondent.
+New York Times, Brian Stelter, getting a story on the evening news isn't easy for any correspondent and for reporters in Iraq and Afghanistan.

 So she has devised a solution when she's talking to the network.

-Generally what I say is I'm holding the armor piercing RPG, uh, and it's it's aimed at the Bureau chief, and if you don't put my story on the air, I'm gonna pull the trigger.
+And if you don't put my story on the air, I'm going to pull the trigger.

 What's happening here is that a decline in violence has taken the urgency out of the coverage.